 People enjoy the cool waters of Lake Greeson for a variety of activities.
 Visitors can enjoy a relaxing day plucking fish from the bank or a boat.
 The Little Missouri offers class-five canoing and kayaking to thrill seekers and some of the best trout fishing you will find in Arkansas.
 Or if you opt for a little more fast-paced adventure take a boat or jet ski out on the lake for skiing, fishing or exploring.

-If you fancy the prospect of striking it rich, the Crater of Diamonds State Park in Murfreesboro could be your destination of choice, as it is the only diamond mine in the world where the public can search and keep what they find.
-The mine turns out about 1,000 diamonds a year to excited tourists and seasoned park regulars alike, and according to estimates by the Arkansas Geological Survey, it will continue to do so for nearly 500 years.
+If the prospect of striking it rich intrigues you the Crater of Diamonds State Park on the south edge of Murfreesboro is your destination of choice.
+Crater of Diamonds State Park is the only diamond mine in the world where the public can search and keep what they find.
+The mine turns out about 1000 diamonds a year to excited tourists and seasoned park regulars alike.
+According to the estimates by the Arkansas Geological Survey, it will continue to do so for nearly 500 years.

-In the winter, anglers from all over the world come to procure trout from the Little Missouri River and take part in local fly-fishing guide Jeff Geurin's annual fly-fishing festival.
+In the winter, anglers from all over the world come to attempt to catch trout from the Little Missouri River and take part in local fly-fishing guide Jeff Geurin's annual fly fishing festival.

 Spring and summer bring bird watching such as viewing eagles along the shores of Lake Greeson.
 In addition the waters at the lake and the river are teaming with fish.

 Diamond hunting is a year round activity at the Crater of Diamonds State Park.

 Festivals are just another way to experience the hospitality of southwest Arkansas.